Skip to content

 Bville-News-Far-hills-Fairgrounds-June-1970 Mr Local History Project

-• In May 1979, Far Hills Borough requests to tear down due to vandalism.
-The mayor called the vandals “two legged termites”.
+• In May 1979, Far Hills Borough requested to tear down due to vandalism.
+The mayor called the vandals “two-legged termites.”
 The stands had been present back to 1895 according to J. Malcolm Belcher chair of the Fairgrounds Committee in 1979.

-• In 1982, the Far Hills Borough council voted to change the fairgrounds name to the J. Belcher Fairgrounds.
+• In 1982, the Far Hills Borough Council voted to name the fairground the J. Belcher Fairgrounds.

 Aerial image of the VNA Rummage sale at Far Hills Fairgrounds back in 2017.